ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 - "What is the advantage of NetLogo"
 - "What are the key features of NetLogo"
 - "Ticks can be an arbitary unit of time"
+- "Plots, graphs, numbers can be used to output the results of your model"
+- "Can run multiple simulations using the NetLogo BehaviourSpace feature"

 ---